Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie

 The Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie is an award presented annually by the Academy of Television Arts & Sciences (ATAS).
 It is given in honor of an actor who has delivered an outstanding performance in a leading role on a television limited series or television movie for the primetime network season.

 The award was first presented at the 7th Primetime Emmy Awards on March 7, 1955, to Robert Cummings, for his performance as Juror #8 on the Studio One episode "Twelve Angry Men".
 It has undergone several name changes, with the category split into two categories at the 25th Primetime Emmy Awards: Outstanding Lead Actor in a Special Program – Drama or Comedy; and Outstanding Lead Actor in a Limited Series.
 By the 31st Primetime Emmy Awards, the categories were merged into one, and it has since undergone several name changes, leading to its current title.

 Since its inception, the award has been given to 59 actors.
-Stephen Graham is the current recipient of the award, for his portrayal of Eddie Miller on Adolescence.
+Matthew Rhys is the current recipient of the award, for his portrayal of Nile Jarvis on The Beast in Me.
 Laurence Olivier has won the most awards in this category, with four, while Hal Holbrook has received the most nominations for the award, on seven occasions.

 Winners and nominations

 Robert Cummings was the first recipient of this award for his performance in Studio One (1955).

 Lloyd Nolan won for Ford Star Jubilee (1956).

 Jack Palance won for Playhouse 90 (1957).

 Peter Ustinov won thrice for Omnibus (1958), Hallmark Hall of Fame (1967), and A Storm in Summer (1975).

 Fred Astaire won twice for An Evening with Fred Astaire (1959) and A Family Upside Down (1978).

 Laurence Olivier won four times for The Moon and Sixpence (1959), Long Day's Journey into Night (1973), Love Among the Ruins (1975), and King Lear (1983).

 Peter Falk won twice for The Dick Powell Show (1962) and Columbo (1975).

 Jack Klugman won for The Defenders (1964).

 Cliff Robertson won for Bob Hope Presents the Chrysler Theatre (1966).

 Melvyn Douglas won for CBS Playhouse (1968).

 Keith Michell won for The Six Wives of Henry VIII (1972).

 George C. Scott won for The Price (1973).

 William Holden won for The Blue Knight (1974).

 Hal Holbrook won for Pueblo (1974) and Sandburg's Lincoln (1976).

 Christopher Plummer won for The Moneychangers (1977).

-Sir Anthony Hopkins won twice for The Lindbergh Kidnapping Case (1976) and The Bunker (1981).
+Anthony Hopkins won twice for The Lindbergh Kidnapping Case (1976) and The Bunker (1981).

 Powers Boothe won for Guyana Tragedy: The Story of Jim Jones (1980).